Chapter 1 Introduction to R

 - Our best judgment for assembling into 24 hours what could be 6 University level courses

-- Mixture of slides and script enabled web pages is new for NRCS
+- Mixture of slides and script-enabled web pages is “new” for NRCS

 1.3 What is R?

 R is a free, open-source software and programming language developed in 1995 at the University of Auckland as an environment for statistical computing and graphics (Ihaka and Gentleman 1996).
 Since then R has become one of the dominant software environments for data analysis and is used by a variety of scientific disiplines, including soil science, ecology, and geoinformatics (Envirometrics CRAN Task View; Spatial CRAN Task View).
 R is particularly popular for its graphical capabilities, but it is also prized for it’s GIS capabilities which make it relatively easy to generate raster-based models.
-More recently, R has also gained several packages which are designed specifically for analyzing soil data.
+More recently, R has also gained several packages designed specifically for analyzing soil data.

-- a software environment:
+- A software environment:

 - statistics